tap349/tap349.github.io/_posts/2017-07-27-phoenix-ecto.md

 - <https://medium.com/coryodaniel/til-elixir-ecto-put-assoc-vs-cast-assoc-7c80f35f6e6>
 - <https://hexdocs.pm/ecto/Ecto.Changeset.html#cast_assoc/3>

-when using `put_assoc` you usually supply existing association (either association struct or changeset - say, `user` when creating a `comment`) while when using `cast_assoc` you specify association name to retrieve from supplied params and expect it to be created alongside the parent struct (like when using `accepts_nested_attributes_for` in Rails).
+- when using `put_assoc`:

+  association that you `put` usually already exists (that is it's not meant to be persisted as a result of current operation) and is supplied as a struct or changeset (say, `user` when creating a `comment`).

+- when using `cast_assoc`:

+  you specify the name of association that is expected to be created alongside its parent (this name is also used to retrieve association params from supplied `params`) - like when using `accepts_nested_attributes_for` in Rails.

-though in both cases corresponding association should be preloaded (of course it only makes sense when parent struct has id field but it doesn't raise error otherwise).
+though in both cases corresponding association must be preloaded so that Ecto knows what to do in case it already exists (of course it only makes sense when parent has `id` field but it doesn't raise error otherwise).

 #### `build_assoc` vs. building association explicitly